 Here is a video that’s quite helpful for troubleshooting why an ice maker isn’t working:

-If your ice maker keeps making ice, even when it is full:
+If your ice maker doesn’t turn off (it keeps making ice) even when the ice bin is full:

 If the problem isn’t solvable or the coating inside the ice maker mold is coming off on your ice cubes, you’ll need to replace the entire unit.
 You can buy complete ice maker repair kits online at Amazon.